 Tip: the names of the cocktails are as good as the cocktails themselves: Bukowaki, Hufflepuff, Daisy Buchanan…

-For Friday night dinner we joined the Visit Rochester team at ORBS, a place that originally started as meatballs-only but has seen expanded their menu to accommodate the high demand for other items.
+For Friday night dinner we joined the Visit Rochester team at ORBS, a place that originally started as meatballs-only but has seen an expanded menu to accommodate the high demand for other items.
 But people still come here for the meatballs.
 All ingredients are local and seasonal, all meats are grounded fresh daily and if you need a doggy bag you will get a “ball sack”.
 The search for a nightcap took us back to The Strathallan: the rooftop cocktail lounge called Hattie’s, with a fantastic 360 view of the city and a fire pit to warm up by!

 Day two: From history to craft brews

 Rochester is home to the founder of Kodak, George Eastman, and therefore home to a wealth of photographic and film history.
 The scope of this coolness, however, didn’t sink in until we visited the George Eastman Museum.
 The building was Eastman’s 50-room Colonial Revival Mansion.
-Much of the house has been maintained as Eastman had designed and decorated it and over the years has been expanded to accommodate over 10 galleries and 2 new below-ground floors which now serve as preservation rooms and libraries for hundreds of thousands of images and some epic film collections (including Martin Scorsese and more recently Spike Lee’s).
+Much of the house has been maintained as Eastman had designed and decorated it and over the years has been expanded to accommodate over 10 galleries and 2 new below-ground floors.
+These floors now serve as preservation rooms and libraries for hundreds of thousands of images and some epic film collections (including Martin Scorsese and more recently Spike Lee’s).

 The rest of the day was a brewery hop (which called for its own story) with lunch at the Genesee Brew House and dinner at Ox & Stone, a restaurant set in an 1880s mansion serving Latin-inspired cuisine and [more] craft cocktails.
-Directly across the street from the Ox is a short strip of bars including The Daily Refresher which maintains it’s vintage feel across two floors and serves, you guessed it, craft cocktails.
+Directly across the street from the Ox is a short strip of bars including The Daily Refresher which maintains its vintage feel across two floors and serves, you guessed it, craft cocktails.

 Tip: The ground floor patio has a window by which different food trucks pull up in the evening.

-See: Exploring Rochester’s craft breweries and distilleries for more about the breweries.
+See: Exploring Rochester’s craft breweries and Distilleries for more about the breweries.

 Day three: From city brunch to games and butterflies

-In full transparency, it was the promise of craft beer, wine, and cocktails that brought us to Rochester, and regardless of our packed itinerary we ran out of time to see, do and try things.
+In full transparency, it was the promise of craft beer, wine, and cocktails that brought us to Rochester, and regardless of our packed itinerary, we ran out of time to see, do and try things.
 Needless to say, The ROC proved itself a worthy destination and one I would undoubtedly return to whether it is to update my beer fridge, to get lost in the film archives, or for some of the nicest people I’ve ever seen gathered in one city.